Here’s a reader question that offers the opportunity to talk about when enough is enough.

 If you’ve read much of my stuff, you know that I’m a believer in paying back what you borrow.
 (See Website Says It’s OK to Walk Away – No It Isn’t.)
 But Jane’s situation is a textbook example of why we have bankruptcy laws.
 Sometimes bad things happen to good people, and the last thing those people need is to be verbally abused by collection agencies or made to feel guilty.

 When a credit card or other company loans you money, they understand the risk they’re taking.
-The interest rate they collect compensates them for it – often handsomely.
+The interest rate they collect compensates them for it handsomely.

-You owe your creditors your best effort to meet your obligations.
-But you don’t owe them your health, your life, your sanity, or your self-respect.
+Here’s the point: You owe your creditors your best effort to meet your obligations.
+But you don’t owe them your health, your life, your sanity or your self-respect.
 If you’ve done your best, put your head up, shoulders back, and deal with it.

 How do you pay a bankruptcy lawyer when you’re broke?